-When I originally sat down to write this post, I was not going to make a big deal that The Sophisticated Gourmet has turned 2 on this very day, but after speaking with friends and realizing that I was being foolish for not making a big deal about it, I had to scrap my old post and hold off on pressing the “Publish” button.
+When I originally sat down to write this Yellow Birthday Cake recipe, I was not going to make a big deal that The Sophisticated Gourmet has turned 2 on this very day, but after speaking with friends and realizing that I was being foolish for not making a big deal about it, I had to scrap my old post and hold off on pressing the “Publish” button.
 Dear

 readers friends- TSG is 2-years-old today!
 Can you believe it?!

 Before I get to this yellow birthday cake, I want to reminisce… It was just two years ago when I sat down, wrote a few paragraphs, and posted a few recipes on TSG’s old home at Blogger.com.
 I didn’t expect the posts to be read, but after making an account with an online food community, FoodBuzz, my life changed that very week.
 I friended random strangers on the web.
 The first person I spoke with was my friend, Rachael from Tokyo Terrace.
 After literally 15 seconds of requesting her as a friend on FoodBuzz, she sent me a message welcoming me to the community; we briefly conversed.
 I can’t remember what the conversation was about, but I did think it was a little weird that some stranger was being so nice to me on the web.
 I also crossed my fingers that she was not some crazy old lady using a photo she found on Google Images.
 At the time, I had known the web to be a place of crazy people, pedophiles, teens constantly changing their MySpace and Facebook profile photos on an hourly basis, and parents making fake social networking accounts to “protect” their children.